mgabon/mgabon/README.md

-Hi there 👋 i'm Mark!
+Hi there 👋 i'm Mark, a Jr. Fullstack Web Developer.
+In 2021, I dropped out of college to invest all my time in coding and took a chance to learn new skills in BloomTech.
+I've always been a curious person my entire life.
+Creating things from scratch and solving complex problems excite me.
+Learning new skills have been challenging, but rewarding.
+I look to the day where I can apply my skills to proceed in this diverse field.

 📌 I'm currently working on database structures and functional web applications.

-📚️ I want to improve on JS.
+📚️ I want to improve on my technical skills.

 👨‍💻 I'm looking to collaborate on a e-commerce web application.